What are additional voluntary contributions?

 Making AVCs this year will reduce your allowable RRSP contribution room next year by the same amount.

-Why should I make Additional Voluntary Contributions?
+Why should I make additional voluntary contributions?

 Planning for your retirement is a very personal matter.
 AVCs are one option for increasing your retirement income.